Architecture Overview

 - Automatic refetching and synchronization

-- Optimistic updates
+- Optimistic updates for messages

 - Loading and error state management